 Currently Recruiting

-This is a year-round indoor opportunity to help the Museum with digitizing and transcribing records and photographs related to its Archives.
+This is a year-round indoor opportunity to help with digitizing and transcribing records and photographs related to Seaport Museum Archives.
 Projects include scanning photographic materials and cataloging records, organizing and describing image files, and transcribing handwritten documents into digital formats.

 Entry level: No prior experience is needed, just an interest in museums, archives, or data entry.
 We will provide training for each project as well as offer ongoing support as we work with you.